 Vitamin C (ascorbic acid) is a vital vitamin the body needs in order to function on a day to day basis.
-The body requires Vitamin C to aid the Immune System, healing injuries and maintaining bone health.
+Your body requires vitamin C to aid the immune system, healing injuries and maintaining bone health.

-Iron is essential in an individual’s diet.
-It assists in the transportation of oxygen around the body.
-Without Iron, the red blood cells will struggle to support the body and vital organs that need such nutrients will have a harder time functioning.
-Ample levels of Vitamin C in the body assist in absorbing iron from food sources.
-A person lacking in Iron risks developing anaemia, although only a temporary condition, this causes the person to be tired and weak and therefore unable to function properly on a day to day basis.
+Iron is essential in an individual’s diet as it assists in the transportation of oxygen around the body.
+Without iron, the red blood cells will struggle to support the body and vital organs that need such nutrients will have a harder time functioning.
+Ample levels of vitamin C in the body assist in absorbing iron from food sources.
+A person lacking in iron is at risk of developing anaemia.
+Although only a temporary condition, this causes the person to be tired and weak and therefore unable to function properly on a day to day basis.

 Blood pressure is the force of blood flow against the walls of blood vessels in the body.
-A person with high blood pressure over a long period of time runs an increased risk of cardiac arrest and other serious heart diseases that can be fatal.
-Research indicate an ample amount of Vitamin C on a daily basis helps relax the blood vessels and strain on the circulatory system in everyday life and while exercising.
-It is important for an individual looking to manage blood pressure that a reliance solely on Vitamin C is not advisable, an individual should also consider all elements of your diet, and how much exercise you do on a regular basis.
+A person with high blood pressure over a long period of time runs an increased risk of cardiac arrest and other serious heart diseases.
+Research indicates an ample amount of vitamin C on a daily basis helps relax the blood vessels and strain on the circulatory system in everyday life and while exercising.
+It is important for an individual looking to manage their blood pressure to remember that relying solely on vitamin C is not advisable.
+You should also consider all elements of your diet, and how much exercise you do on a regular basis.

-Vitamin C plays a key role in the formation of white blood cells, these are the body’s defence mechanisms in fighting infections.
-A person that has contracted an illness may look to supplement with Vitamin C. They can simply increase the consumption of foods high in Vitamin C in order to shorten recovery time.
+Vitamin C plays a key role in the formation of white blood cells – these are the body’s defence mechanisms in fighting infections.
+Therefore, a person that has contracted an illness may look to supplement with vitamin C. They can also increase their consumption of foods high in vitamin C in order to shorten recovery time.

-Oxidative stress and inflammation on the brain and nervous system over a prolonged period can promote the early onset of dementia and Alzheimer’s, causing the decline in memory, language and thinking skills of an individual.
-Studies have shown that low levels of Vitamin C are linked to cognitive impairment.
-Therefore the studies suggest that a high intake of Vitamin C can help preserve this ability as a person ages.
+Oxidative stress and inflammation of the brain and nervous system over a prolonged period can promote the early onset of dementia and Alzheimer’s.
+This can consequently cause a decline in the memory, language and thinking skills of an individual.
+Studies have shown that low levels of vitamin C are linked to cognitive impairment.
+Therefore the studies suggest that a high intake of vitamin C can help preserve this ability as a person ages.

-To maintain Vitamin C levels, an indidual is able to do this by eating a balanced diet.
-Oranges, Broccoli and Spinach can provide high levels of Vitamin C. It is not possible to store Vitamin C in the body over a long period of time because it is a soluble vitamin.
-As a result, it can only be maintained it through regular consumption.
 The daily intake advised for an individual depends on age, condition and body composition.
-It is important an individual looks at their own dietary requirements and seeks medical guidance for Vitamin C when looking to lead a healthy lifestyle.
-An individual who takes Vitamin C supplements should make sure the recommended daily intake is not exceeded as this can be harmful.
+The most important thing is for each person to look at their own dietary requirements and seek medical guidance for vitamin C when looking to lead a healthy lifestyle.
+Someone who takes vitamin C supplements should make sure the recommended daily intake is not exceeded, as this can be harmful.